benjaminpope/k2halo/README.md

 ##The K2 Halo Campaign Data Release and Paper

-We are delighted to present light curves of the very brightest stars observed by K2 - including the first magnitude stars Aldebaran and Spica, the Seven Sisters of the Pleiades, the Hyades giants and the blue supergiant ρ Leonis!
+We are delighted to present light curves of the very brightest stars observed by K2 - including the first magnitude stars Aldebaran and Spica, the Seven Sisters of the Pleiades, the Hyades giants and the blue supergiant ρ Leonis! *Kepler* saturates around the eleventh magnitude, and looking at first magnitude stars ten thousand times brighter is therefore conventionally impossible.
 These light curves were obtained through a special ['halo photometry'](https://github.com/hvidy/halophot) method, which uses the unsaturated 'halo' around a saturated star and applies a Total Variation minimization (TV-min) algorithm to obtain nearly normal quality photometry.
 These are then additionally corrected with the [`k2sc`](https://github.com/OxES/k2sc) Gaussian Process systematics-correction code to further correct pointing residuals.

 We hope you are as excited as we are to look at the largest ever sample of the brightest ever stars to be observed with high-quality space photometry!